 5. Olm M, Gonzalez FJ, Garcia-Valdecasas JC, Fuster J, Bertran A, Milla J "Necrotising colitis with perforation in diarrhoic patients treated with loperamide."
 Eur J Clin Pharmacol 40 (1991): 415-6

 6. Katz JP, Sturmann KM "Appendicitis associated with loperamide hydrochloride abuse."
 Ann Pharmacother 27 (1993): 369-70

 7. Hill MA, Greason FC "Loperamide dependence."
 J Clin Psychiatry 53 (1992): 450

-Not all side effects for Diar-Aid may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Diar-Aid may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Diar-Aid (loperamide)

 - Dosage Information